School Meals- making the right choices...

 The Free School Meals Team encourages all families (irrespective of their income status) to register their entitlement, for Universal Infant Free School Meals, online, which will assist the school in collating the information required.

-For children in KS2 the cost of school meals from 20th April 2022 is £2.80 per meal.
+For children in KS2 the cost of school meals from 18th April 2023 is £3.20 per meal.
 Payment should always be made in advance and should be placed in a sealed and labelled envelope and ideally sent to school on a Monday morning.
-You may also pay using School Gateway - on the app on your smartphone or at www.schoolgateway.com - please speak to the office team if you need to register for this.
+You may also pay using Arbor using the Arbor parent portal - please speak to the office team if you need to register for this.
 Cheques should be made payable to Hertfordshire Catering Ltd.

 Your child is eligible for free school meals and other concessions if you are in receipt of